Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 The drone returned to Julian’s side.
 He hadn’t even noticed it leave, but Xiù got his attention with a sharp buzz of its field wings.

 *"It’s bleeding out,"* she told him.
 Her voice sounded strained and queasy.
-"It’ll be a bit before the Given-Men reach it, but… I think you got it."
+"It’ll be a bit before the Given-Men reach it, but...
+I think you got it."

 Julian nodded, and looked to ‘Base.
 "Go.
 I’m not gonna be in much danger now.
 Me and Hoeff can handle it."